-Now you’ll sew the last ruffle to the bottom of the t-shirt.
-To do this, place the ruffle (mine is mint green) over the connector piece, right sides together, and stitch.
+Now you’ll sew the connector piece to the bottom of the t-shirt.
+To do this, place the connector piece over the first ruffle, right side of the connector piece to the wrong side of the smaller ruffle, and stitch.

 I always love seeing what you make, so please don’t forget to tag your projects with @icansewthis when sharing on social media.

 Hope you enjoyed this sewing tutorial, see you next time!